wrightm/angular-blogger/README.md

 # Angular Blogger

+Simple App to demonstrate some of AngularJS key features.

 # This project is taken from the angular seed project more details about this project are given below.
 # angular-seed — the seed for AngularJS apps